AdityaKr015/Fedora-KDE-Plasma-dotfiles/README.md

 ## Wallpapers

 Wallpapers are set as a **slideshow** mix of downloaded ones and my own.
+(1st wallpaper is mine captured from [My Teen Romantic Comedy SNAFU Climax!](https://anilist.co/anime/108489/Yahari-Ore-no-Seishun-Love-Come-wa-Machigatteiru-Kan/)
 Some wallpapers sourced from [this collection]([https://github.com/catppuccin/wallpapers](https://github.com/SleepyCatHey/CozyPixels)).

 To set up slideshow:- **Right click on desktop -> Configure Desktop and Wallpaper -> Slideshow**